 Strawberries are easy to grow in containers.
 Peat-free multipurpose compost is a good choice.
 Suitable containers include grow bags, hanging baskets, troughs and tubs.
 Healthy productive plants are sadly difficult to achieve in the traditional strawberry pot.

-Container cultivation avoids the build up of soil problems, but vine weevil control is often essential.
-See the problems section for further detail.
+Container cultivation avoids the build-up of soil problems, but vine weevil control is often essential.
+See the problems section below for further detail.

 Strawberries grown in a heated greenhouse can produce fruit as early as mid-March, although for high quality and well-coloured fruit it is better to aim for harvest about a month later.